There’s a BIG difference between being rich vs. wealthy. But most people don’t realize that. They think that anyone who is a millionaire is wealthy.

-Research by Harvard Business School Professor Michael Norton has shown that spending our money on experiences, rather than material goods, brings us more sustained happiness!
+Research by Harvard Business School Professor Michael Norton has shown that spending on experiences, rather than material goods, brings us more sustained happiness!

 Instead of buying the new jacket that just came out, pay for an experience (a show, an art class, a fun trip, etc.).

-If you are already responsible with your money and want to spend it, just be wise with it.
-You’ll see that avoiding the things that make you appear rich will allow you to focus on the things that actually make you happy, while building wealth.
+If you are already responsible with your finances and want to spend more, just be wise.
+You’ll see that avoiding the things that make you appear rich will allow you to focus on the things that actually make you happy while building wealth.

 If You Can Afford It, You Can Still Have The Life Of Your Dreams